akashpawara/college-fest-landing-page/README.md

 ![Product Gif](assets/images/trimmedVerve.gif) ![Product Gif](assets/images/trimmedVerveMob.gif)

 This is a Landing Page for "Verve" fest organized by Vidyalankar Institute of Technology in 2018-19.
-It's a Pure html5, css and basic javascript webpage.
+It's a pure html5, css and ES5 responsive webpage.
 I have used animate.css to animate some components.
 Validation of components is done using Jquery.
-I have used SVG animations for interactive intro.
+I have used SVG animations for interactive intro and logo.

-You can [check out](https://github.com/akashpawara/countdown) this repositry for interactive countdown used in this webpage.
+You can [check out](https://github.com/akashpawara/countdown) this repository for interactive countdown used in this webpage.

 ![Product Gif](assets/images/trimmedVerveLogo.gif)